thenexthub/Codira/docs/ErrorHandling.md

 We should also provide a Clang attribute which specifies that the correct way to test for an error is to check the out-parameter.
-Both of these attributes could potentially be used by the static analyzer, not just Swift.
+Both of these attributes could potentially be used by the static analyzer, not just Codira.
 (For example, they could try to detect an invalid error check.)

 Cases that do not match the automatically imported patterns and that lack an attribute would be left unmodified (i.e., they'd keep their NSErrorPointer argument) and considered "not awesome" in the SDK auditing tool.
-These will still be usable in Swift: callers will get the NSError back like they do today, and have to throw the result manually.
+These will still be usable in Codira: callers will get the NSError back like they do today, and have to throw the result manually.

 For initializers, importing an initializer as throwing takes precedence